DKerp/Horst/README.md

 The implementation closely follows the way [Badger](https://github.com/dgraph-io/badger) got implemented, as the [Dgraph](https://dgraph.io) team explained [in their blog post](https://dgraph.io/blog/post/badger-txn/).
 Given so Horst's transactions offer the some ACID guarantees as [Badger](https://github.com/dgraph-io/badger) does.

-We maintain the list of pending commits s in sorted `Vec` containing `(commit_ts, finished)` elements.
+We maintain the list of pending commits in a sorted `Vec` containing `(commit_ts, finished)` elements.
 If a commit finishes successfully `finished` gets set to `true`, if it fails the entry gets removed.
 Once all transactions up to a certain `commit_ts` have been marked as finished, they all get removed from the `Vec` and the oracle's `read_ts` gets increased to that `commit_ts`.

 The value log is implemented in such a way that each `VLog` file contains solely the transactions corresponding to a certain interval of commit timestamps which is disjunct with the intervals of all other `VLog` files.
 This ensures we can easily detect after the creation of a snapshot which `VLog` files can be deleted and which must be preserved.